Networking is a requirement for most modern iOS apps.

 }

-struct User {
+struct User: Hashable {

-let name: String?
+let name: String

-let reputation: Int?
+let reputation: Int

-let profileImageURL: URL?
+var profileImageURL: URL?

 }

-struct Question: Identifiable {
+struct Question: Identifiable, Hashable {

 let id: Int